bmcgough/fuzzy-lamp/_linux/ssh.md

+---
+title: SSH for fun and profit
+layout: page
+description: stupid ssh tips and tricks
+---

 # SSH -or- Secure SHell

 In order to connect to a remote system, you need a method or protocol to perform the communication.
 The method used today to make a connection to a remote server or host is called SSH (Secure SHell).
 This is a bit of misnomer as SSH is not a shell itself, just a method of running a shell (or other process) on a remote system.